quantintel/spectrum/README.md

 One option would be to write a monolithic library with staggering breadth of scope but doing so would clearly be a daunting task.
 Spectrum takes a decidedly more pragmatic approach.
-Spectrum consists of a series of libraries written in Scala which implement the functionality available in popular open source quantitative and financial libraries.
+Spectrum consists of a series of libraries written in Scala which implement the functionality available in popular open source functional area libraries.
 They are not exact ports nor are they forks of the libraries from which they were inspired.
 They do however faithfully implement the algorithms and are similar enough to track and subsequently incorporate functionality that